skip to main content

 The Dundalk St Gerard's athlete secured the silver despite sustaining a knee injury during the long jump in the morning session.

-The 24-year-old becomes the first Irish individual to medal in a multi-discipline sport and only the sixth Irish athlete to medal at the worlds, the first in 12 years.
+The 24-year-old becomes the first Irish woman to medal at a major championships in a multi-discipline sport - Tom Kiely won Olympic all-around (the predecessor to the decathlon) gold representing Great Britain and Ireland in 1904 - and only the sixth Irish athlete to medal at the Worlds, the first since Rob Heffernan 12 years ago.

 The gold was taken by Anna Hall of the United States, who came home first in the 800m in 2:06.08.
 O'Connor finished in seventh place, ahead of main challenger Taliyah Brooks and just behind Britain's Katarina Johnson-Thompson, her other contender for a medal.